 Step 3: Your success page

 When redirecting to a custom success page, you will receive your key and value pairings as query-string variables in the URL.
-You can then use a script on your site to use these based on your specific needed.
+You can then use a script on your site to use these based on your specific needs.

-$example_key = $_GET['example_key']; // In the example, this will be set to 'example_value'
+<?php $example_key = $_GET['example_key']; // In the example, this will be set to 'example_value' ?>

-Note, any custom pass through information is not included in the hash used to validate the order.
+Please note that any custom pass through information is not included in the hash used to validate the order.

 Embeddable checkouts